-Advancements and the increased use of ICT with digital technology increases the risk of confidential patient/service user information being made available to many people and care should be taken to ensure the use of these should not compromise patient/service user safety, confidentiality and treatment.
-Particular emphasis is placed on the appropriate use of emails for correspondence purposes.
+Advancements and the increased use of ICT with digital technology increases the risk of breaches in confidentiality of patient/service user information due to it being made available to many people.
+Care should be taken to ensure that patient/service user safety, confidentiality and treatment is not compromised.
+Emails should be used appropriately for correspondence purposes.
 Patient/service users and their families/carers should never be discussed via social networking sites.
+Please also check your placement individual guidelines on the acceptable use of ICT/digital technology.